armory/docs/content/en/borealis/quick-start/borealis-canary-get-started.md

 ## Monitor your manual canary deployment

-Go to the Armory Deployments Status UI.
+1. Go to UI.
+2. Click on the deployment you just deployed.

+## Go from manual to automated canary deployments